Glasgow Prestwick has the best surface transport links of any Scottish airport.

 After the first six months of any new route, passengers benefit from half price rail travel across Scotland with a valid boarding pass.

 The airport is serviced by a number of commercial services that operate along the A79.

 This includes the X77 service linking Ayr and Glasgow which operates between the hours of 06:25 and 22:40 and runs every 30 minutes Monday to Saturday and hourly on a Sunday.
 The journey time is approximately 50 Minutes.

-The airport is ideally located for connections onward to the Kintyre Peninsula, the west coast islands and even over to Northern Ireland with a number of ferry ports within 1 hour 30 minutes’ drive.
+The airport is ideally located for connections onward to the Kintyre Peninsula, the west coast islands and Northern Ireland with a number of ferry ports within 1 hour 30 minutes’ drive.

 |Ardrossan||Campbeltown and Arran|